 - St Vincent and the Grenadines;

 - the United States of America.

-This is not only because the test will be far too easy for you, but because you will be classed as a “majority English-speaking national”.
+This is not only because the test will be far too easy for you, but because you will be deemed as a “majority English-speaking national”.

-In this case, in order to satisfy the English language requirement, the only document that you will be required to submit regarding the English language requirement is the applicant’s passport that shows that they are a majority English speaking national.
+In this case, to satisfy the English language requirement, the only document that you will be required to submit regarding the English language requirement is the applicant’s passport which shows that they are a majority English speaking national.

-#4 Finally, you may be exempt from having to take the test if one of these apply:
+#4 Finally, you may be exempt from having to take the test if one of these applies:

-- You’re aged 65 or over when you submit the application;
+- You’re aged 65 or over when you apply; OR

 - You’re unable to take the test because of a physical or mental condition that stops you from being able to sit the test; OR